cerebral/overmind/packages/overmind-website/guides/intermediate/04_goingfunctional.md

 2. The action composed of operators is defined with the other actions
 3. The action composed of operators is declarative (no inline operators with logic)

-Let us look at how the operators in the search example was implemented:
+Let us look at how the operators in the search example could have been implemented:

 ```marksy
 h(Example, { name: "guide/goingfunctional/callactionoperator" })